karlfilho/IBM_DS/README.md

 **`Course_3` - Methodology for Data Science**
 Some notebooks about Business understanding, Data requirements, Data collection and preparation, etc

-## Dependencies
+## Requirements

-Relate to `pyproject.toml` for detailes information.
+Refer to `pyproject.toml` for detailed information.
 Python version: >= 3.12
 - ipykernel
 - pandas